- 1 Considerations When Choosing A Sailors Pocket Knife

 The knife folds and has a liner lock to prevent accidental closure when in use.
 Additional features include a shackle key, webbing cutter, spanner, flathead screwdriver, marlinspike, bottle opener, a protective pouch, and belt loop.
 This knife measures 165millimeters/ 6.5 in open with a 70-millimeter/ 2.76-in blade.

 This is called a survival knife and it features a rosewood handle that you can have laser-etched with a personalized message.
 The stainless steel blade is bead blasted and has a partly serrated edge.

 The knife measures 8¼ inches open and is just 5inches when closed and the blade is 3 inches.
 It contains added features including a hook knife.
 The knife comes complete with a belt loop and nylon pouch.

 A sailing knife is an essential tool for any sailor.
 It is an extremely versatile tool that will come in handy for a variety of tasks.

 The best sailing knife is the one that you can use easily and is reliable when you need it to perform.
 Not just any knife will do as the demands of sailing require a specialized tool to address situations that can only occur when boating.

 You really want to have the best knife for boating, as anything less can be difficult to use or downright dangerous.
 Fortunately a number of knife manufacturers have created tools made specifically for sailing.
-Hopefully, we have taken away some of the mystery and confusion associated with sailing knives.
+Whether you’re looking for a sailing knife for your dinghy or your ocean-going yacht, we hope that you’ve found the information in this article useful.
+And hopefully, we have taken away some of the mystery and confusion associated with sailing knives.

 Have you got a contender for the best sailing knife?
 What’s your favorite knife?
 Please share below…